This season, we got to do something I have been wanting to do, but could never

 than we assumed it to be.

-I have a painting called the Hallucinogenic Torador.
-It was painted in 1967
+I have a painting called the

-and 68 so a period of time Dali had a lot of fans who were very open to seeing
+Hallucinogenic Torador.
+It was painted in 1967 and 68 so a period of time Dali had a lot of fans

-things differently.
-It was inspired by the most simple of ideas.
-Essentially
+who were very open to seeing things differently.
+It was inspired by the most

-Dali bought some pencils in an art store started looking at a Venus de Milo
+simple of ideas.
+Essentially Dali bought some pencils in an art store started

 that was on the cover and suddenly he saw a face, and for the next 16 months,